SunjunKim/mouse_cursor_simulator/README.md

 These assumption are made to purely compare the mouse-related parameters.
 Added latency from other system components may vary the result away from the simulation.
 * The sensor captures the physical displacement perfectly.
 * There's no overhead in signal processing and numeric computation.
-* The mouse firmware (and maybe OS) keeps the fractional movement (truncated by integer conversion) and accumulate it in the next USB report.
+* The mouse firmware (and maybe OS) keeps the fractional counts (truncated by integer conversion for a USB report) and accumulate it in the next USB report.
 * There are absolutely no latency in OS and display.

 # Run